 Philip Hoffman is from Arlington Heights, IL.
 He graduated from the University of Illinois at Urbana-Champaign with a B.S. in Psychology.
-Currently, Phil is a third-year graduate student in the Developmental Psychology program.
-His interests include the development of autobiographical memory in sociocultural contexts like parent-child reminiscing and the development of narrative coherence.
-His Master's thesis is titled Learning to Tell Coherent Personal Narratives: Linkages to Mother-Child Reminiscing Over Time.
+Phil recently defended his Master’s thesis, titled Learning to Tell Coherent Personal Narratives: Linkages to Mother-Child Reminiscing Over Time.
 The project focuses on uncovering the aspects of reminiscing conversations that best predict coherent independent narration of past life events in young children.

 Mia Marcus is from Chicago, IL.
 She graduated from Loyola University Chicago in May 2010 with a B.S. in Psychology.
-Currently, Mia is a second-year graduate student in the Developmental Psychology program.
-She is interested in how parent-child conversations influence children’s learning and memory for events.
-Her master’s thesis is titled Effects of Instruction and Parent-Child Conversation on Children’s STEM Learning and Transfer.
+Mia’s Master’s thesis is titled Effects of Instruction and Parent-Child Conversation on Children’s STEM Learning and Transfer.
 The project aims to link parent-child interactions in a science-oriented museum exhibit to children’s learning and transfer of STEM-related principles.

 Dissertation titles and the "happily ever after"!

 The role of prior knowledge and parent-child interactions in children's learning in museums.

 Building understanding in Under Construction: Effects of event preparation on caregiver-child collaboration and children’s learning in a museum exhibit

 Assistant Professor, College of Lake County